 LIPO NAD+ Complete – Powdered Liposomal NAD+, NMN, & NR

-The first product is powdered NAD+ and its precursors NMN and NR by Alive By Science.
+The first product is powdered Lipo NAD+ Complete, which includes all three NAD+ boosters, NAD+, NMN, and NR by Renue By Science.
 The product comes in powdered liposomal form.
 Liposomal delivery of substances to our bloodstream and tissues is an innovative way of keeping the supplements and medicines intact in the hostile environment of our stomach so that the actual product does not get damaged during the intake.
 It provides a higher bioavailability and makes the product more effective in small dosages.

 The product contains 80 mg of NR, 95 mg of NAD+, and 125 mg of NMN in each capsule.
 The bottom contains a total of 90 capsules and costs a total of $94.95.
 The supplement combines the benefits of taking direct NAD+ with takings its precursors i.e., NMN and NR.
 The product is third-party tested for purity, stability, and availability of all the ingredients mentioned on the label.